 Our calculations got a positive expected value this time.

-Mind you, we tried to use simple examples to illustrate what expected value and basic probability are.
+Mind you, we tried to use simple examples to illustrate what expected value and probability are.
 However, the end results may be good or bad for you depending on what you are striving to get.
 Live betting online has proven that.
 One bettor might find placing a bet on odds of 2.50 a great thing, whereas another bettor might consider this a waste of time and money.
 As we mentioned above, it is a matter of opinion.

-Summing up Basic Probability
+Summing up Probability

-To sum up, the key factors you need to consider in this section are hit rates, basic probability and expected value.
+To sum up, the key factors you need to consider in this section are hit rates, probability and expected value.
 First of all, hit rates are not paramount to sports betting like many people tend to think.
 Second, keep in mind that the odds suggested by a sportsbook do not always reflect the real probability of a particular outcome accurately and may be based on other factors.
-Not to mention, sometimes sportsbooks can make mistakes too.
+Not to mention, sometimes sports betting sites can make mistakes too.
 Last but not least, you need to measure any bet’s value before placing it to determine whether it is worth placing it or not.

 Of course, you also have to bear in mind this practice will not guarantee success.
 In theory, you should be able to make a profit in the long run by making wagers which offer positive expected value.
 In reality, though, anything could happen.
 Your prediction has to be correct for that assessment to hold true.
 As you can see, the more we dig into sports betting, the more complicated it becomes.
 In the next sections, we will continue to bombard you with facts about this niche to help you get a better understanding of it.